coco33920/boulangerie/docs/index.md

 * `boulangerie raise --lib <library>` which update a library from the distant repository

 ## Usage
-Just type `LOAD PARISBREST library PARISBREST` to load in a file your library (the lib.baguette file) !
+Just type `LAUGEWECKLE PARISBREST library PARISBREST` to load in a file your library (the lib.baguette file) !

 ## Publishing a library
 To publish your library,